 I empathise with the noble Lord’s concerns and absolutely acknowledge the crucial role that football clubs play in their communities, both large and small, but the Government are clear that it is the responsibility of the football authorities to undertake any review.
 The Government are committed to supporting that if that is what they decide to do but are equally committed to making sure that lines of accountability should not be blurred.

-My Lords, I congratulate the noble Baroness and welcome her to her present responsibilities—living proof, if one needs one, that the profits of capitalism and social awareness and justice can coexist.
+My Lords, I congratulate the noble Baroness and welcome her to her present responsibilities—living proof, if one needs it, that the profits of capitalism and social awareness and justice can coexist.
 I look forward to exchanges with her over time.
 I also take this opportunity to congratulate—at least, I think I want to congratulate—her predecessor on his promotion.
 Bury Football Club is not just a place where 22 people play the game of football.
 It is really—the words were used but recognition is more than words—a whole town coming together, a culture and community centre.
 I would like to hear the noble Baroness commit the Government to supporting the local Member of Parliament, the supporters’ clubs, the local authorities and politicians from various backgrounds in their efforts to persuade the Football League to admit the precedent of readmitting Bury.
 Precedents are in the news at the moment.
 The Government seem ready to experiment with them; perhaps in this instance they might do so again.

 I thank the noble Lord for his generous words.
 Like him, I look forward—who knows for how long—to debating these issues with him and other noble Lords across the Dispatch Box.
 He will be aware that the Sports Minister has been very vocal in his concern about what happened at Bury and nearly happened at Bolton.
 I share his concerns but, equally, the decision about whether clubs should be readmitted or not is for the English Football League, and is one where the Government can share their experience and act as a sounding board but not where we can get directly involved.